qiyfoundation/Qiy-Scheme/use-cases/UC01 Acquire Access to Qiy Trust Network.md

-# UC64 Relying Party Records Data Use
+# UC01 Acquire Access to Qiy Trust Network

 # Abstract

-This document is the use case specification for use case [UC64 Relying Party Records Data Use](UC64%20Relying%20Party%20Records%20Data%20Use.md).
+This document is the use case specification for use case [UC01 Acquire Access to Qiy Trust Network](UC01%20Acquire%20Access%20to%20Qiy%20Trust%20Network.md).

 # Contents